paypal/paypal-ios/docs/PayPalNativePayments/README.md

     ) {
         // called when the user updates their chosen shipping address

-        // REQUIRED: you must call actions.approve() or actions.reject() in this callback actions.approve()
+        // REQUIRED: you must call shippingActions.approve() or shippingActions.reject() in this callback shippingActions.approve()

         // OPTIONAL: you can optionally patch your order.
-Once complete, call actions.approve() if successful or actions.reject() if not.
+Once complete, call shippingActions.approve() if successful or shippingActions.reject() if not.
     }

     func paypal(